hyperledger-labs/orion-server/docs/getting-started/queries/curl/provenance.md

   "signature": "MEUCIEk90HGFa90Yr/dBDONE+GVD4GaowdQFRL25+S0ECY7tAiEA7+gJSZD8pt0v+KC318xxyLTmLrzcBPnhEMIb/xUmJtI="
 }
 ```
 As we can see here, the value returned by the query is the last value before the key was deleted.
-If we run same query for `key2`, we will get an empty list.
+If we run the same query for `key2`, we'd get an empty list.

 ### History query for the specific version
-Let's check what was the value of `key1` at the time when tx with version `{"block_num": 6, "tx_num": 0}` was committed.
+Let's check what the value of `key1` was at the time when the tx with the version `{"block_num": 6, "tx_num": 0}` was committed.

-> As we mentioned multiple times before that, this version will be marshalled to `{"block_num":6}`, because `tx_num` field is equals to zero, so we can say it value at block 6.
+> As we mentioned several times already, this version will be marshalled to `{"block_num":6}`, because the `tx_num` field equals to zero, so we can use its value at block 6.
-To do that, we send `/provenance/data/history/{dbname}/{key}?blocknumber={blknum:[0-9]+}&transactionnumber={txnum:[0-9]+}` GET query.
+To do that, we send a `/provenance/data/history/{dbname}/{key}?blocknumber={blknum:[0-9]+}&transactionnumber={txnum:[0-9]+}` GET query.
 This query expected to return a value and metadata for the key at the time point associated with the version parameter.

-**Sign json query data**
+**Sign JSON query data**
 ```sh
 bin/signer -data '{"user_id":"alice","db_name":"db2","key":"key1","version":{"block_num":6}}' -privatekey=deployment/sample/crypto/alice/alice.key
 ```